 Presiding Justice David G. Sills of California's Fourth District Court of Appeal passed away on August 23, 2011 at the age of 73.
 Justice Sills was a longstanding member of the Dean's Council and Board of Visitors at the Fowler School of Law.
 His family has asked that donations in his memory be made to the Justice David G. Sills Scholarship Fund that will benefit all Fowler School of Law school students.

-+-Bette and Wylie Aitken Family Violence Clinic
++-Bette and Wylie Aitken Family Protection Clinic

-The Aitken Family Violence Clinic was created to address the unique challenges faced by survivors of domestic violence.
+The Aitken Family Protection Clinic was created to address the unique challenges faced by survivors of domestic violence.
 Located at the secure Orange County Family Justice Center, the clinic offers free assistance in immigration and protection order matters for clients who meet income eligibility requirements.